 Our approach to e-learning is distinctive and may be different from your general perceptions about this mode of study.
 Do read about how our students found the experience - What our students say.
-The structure of the course and the support available are highlights of the way the we do online study here at York.
+The structure of the course and the support available are highlights of the way we do online study here at York.

 The key points about our approach are: